Skip to content

 The - path suffix is RFC 6902 syntax for "append to array".

-For arrays that may be reordered or have items removed:
+For arrays that may be reordered or have items removed.
+Any array mutation emits a single replace op for the entire array:

 typescript